What to Pack For Your Business Trip

 No matter how short or long the trip, where you’re headed or why, you’ll have to pack some things to take with you on your business trip.
 But what should you take?
 What’s the best way to protect your travel documents and credit card?
 And what about luggage?

 In this article, we’ll take a closer look at the business of packing for business travel.
-We’ll teach you how to create a business trip packing list.
+We’ll teach you how to create a business trip checklist.
 And we’ll pass along some valuable packing tips from experienced business travelers to make your next trip better and easier.

 Business trip packing list